-- Spikes - When any terrain tile (wood, ground, snow, rock) is slashed enough times it will break and live a spike tile.
+- Spikes - When any terrain tile (wood, ground, snow, rock) is slashed enough times it will break and leave a spike tile.
 Any player who touches a spike tile will die instantly.

 This area has many moving platforms which can crush you to death.
 The shodown map features falling arrows which can kill you or be deflected at an opponent with a well-timed sword slash.

 This area has bamboo tiles, some of which will constantly grow back in random directions.
-Some can simply be cut away.
-The showdown map in this area is the only one of the standard maps which does not have any gimmicks.
-It is simply a flat sunset map.
+Some can simply be cut away to open the path, others reveal an immovable stone.
+The showdown map in this area is the only one of the standard maps which does not have any unique gameplay elements.
+It is simply a classic, flat sunset map.

 - Forest Fall

 This area has funny jiggly green tiles.
 You can stand upside down or fight along a wall made of these tiles.
 The showdown map in this area takes place during a lightning storm.
 Most of the time all the players are invisible save for the dust which appears at their feet when they run or jump.
 When lightning strikes, everyone can be seen for an instant.